Q&As: Business Services Wage Assessment Tool (BSWAT) Payment Scheme

 - How can I find out more?

-The BSWAT Payment Scheme (the scheme) will deliver a one-off payment of $100 or more in certain circumstances to eligible supported employees with an intellectual impairment whose wages were assessed and paid using the BSWAT.
+The Business Services Wage Assessment Tool (BSWAT) Payment Scheme (the scheme) delivers a one-off payment to eligible supported employees with an intellectual impairment whose wages were assessed and paid using the BSWAT.

 The scheme was established by the Australian Government following the Federal Court finding in December 2012 that the BSWAT indirectly discriminated against two Australian Disability Enterprises (ADEs) employees with an intellectual disability.

-You can view the Act and associated rules on the Federal Register of Legislation website.
+You can view the Act and the rules on the Federal Register of Legislation website.